-In 1988 the Australian Law Reform Commission produced a report that made several specific recommendations for legislative change to improve the way in which the law deals with insolvent trading trusts.216 Almost none of them have been enacted.
+In 1988 the Australian Law Reform Commission produced a report that made several specific recommendations for legislative change to improve the way in which the law deals with insolvent trading trusts.
+216 Almost none of them have been enacted.

 In response to the perceived excesses of corporate Australia in the late 1980s, the stock market crash of October 1987, the property sector collapse of the late 1980s and the recession that followed in the early 1990s, statute law in relation to the insolvency of Australian corporations underwent significant change in 1993, with major amendments to the Corporations Law (the predecessor of the Corporations Act).
 These included the introduction of the voluntary administration regime.
-There was also a wholesale rewriting of the laws relating to voidable transactions, as applicable to companies, cutting the increasingly uncomfortable umbilical cord that tied those laws back to ss 120-122 of the Bankruptcy Act 1966 (Cth).217 However, the legislature did not see fit to effect corresponding changes in relation to insolvent commercial trusts.
-This was despite the issues having been raised in the ALRC 1988 Report, the evidence at that time of growth in use of the commercial trust, including in public fund raising,218 and the fact that one of the catalysts for these changes was a series of collapses in the property trust sector.219
+There was also a wholesale rewriting of the laws relating to voidable transactions, as applicable to companies, cutting the increasingly uncomfortable umbilical cord that tied those laws back to ss 120-122 of the Bankruptcy Act 1966 (Cth).
+However, the legislature did not see fit to effect corresponding changes in relation to insolvent commercial trusts.
+This was despite the issues having been raised in the ALRC 1988 Report, the evidence at that time of growth in use of the commercial trust, including in public fund raising, 218 and the fact that one of the catalysts for these changes was a series of collapses in the property trust sector.
+219

-The 1993 joint report of the Australian Law Reform Commission and the Companies and Securities Advisory Committee entitled Collective Investments: Other People's Money contained draft legislation that would have applied many of the provisions applicable to the winding up and voluntary administration of companies to collective investment schemes.220 These recommendations were not enacted and neither the second reading speech for the Managed Investments Bill 1997 (Cth), which emanated from that report, nor the Explanatory Memorandum for that Bill explain the reasons for this omission.
-The result was that the regime for regulating managed investment schemes was introduced into the Corporations Act with almost no machinery for dealing with insolvent managed investment schemes to the discretion of the courts,221 leaving them to find their own way and build a body of common law around the issues in the traditional manner - just as was the case with unincorporated joint stock companies in pre-1844 England.
+The 1993 joint report of the Australian Law Reform Commission and the Companies and Securities Advisory Committee entitled Collective Investments: Other People's Money contained draft legislation that would have applied many of the provisions applicable to the winding up and voluntary administration of companies to collective investment schemes.
+These recommendations were not enacted and neither the second reading speech for the Managed Investments Bill 1997 (Cth), which emanated from that report, nor the Explanatory Memorandum for that Bill explain the reasons for this omission.
+The result was that the regime for regulating managed investment schemes was introduced into the Corporations Act with almost no machinery for dealing with insolvent managed investment schemes.
+It in effect delegates almost all matters to do with insolvency and the winding up of managed investment schemes to the discretion of the courts, leaving them to find their own way and build a body of common law around the issues in the traditional manner - just as was the case with unincorporated joint stock companies in pre-1844 England.